ZMBT Expressions¶

 Arity forms¶

-Expression keywords are grouped by their design-time plus eval-time parameters arity.
+Expression keywords are grouped by their design-time plus evaluation-time parameters arity.

 ---|---|---|